raine/ramda-cli/README.md

 The idea is to [compose][1] functions into a pipeline of operations that when applied to given data, produces the desired output.

-The function is applied to a stream of JSON data read from stdin, and the output data is sent to standard out as stringified JSON.
+By default, the function is applied to a stream of JSON data read from stdin, and the output data is sent to standard out as stringified JSON.

 Technically, `[function]` should be a snippet of LiveScript that evaluates into a function.
 Basic JavaScript is valid LS, so if more suitable,